Abandoned Vehicles

 Cherokee (SJ)

-The Jeep Cherokee (SJ) was produced from 1973-83 by American Motor’s division Jeep.
+The Cherokee (SJ) was produced from 1973-83 by American Motor’s division Jeep.
 It was based on the Wagoneer.

 Wagoneer (SJ)

-The Jeep Wagoneer (SJ) was produced from 1962-91 by American Motor’s division Jeep.
+The Wagoneer (SJ) was produced from 1962-91 by American Motor’s division Jeep.
 The 4WD vehicle remained in production for 29 model years with an almost unchanged body structure.

 Volkswagen